CatpainBlack/FantASM/docs/index.md

 -N, --z80n                Enable z80n extended opcodes.
 -c, --cspect              Enable CSpect pseudo ops, BREAK and QUIT.
 -I, --include             Add a directory to search when looking for includes.
-                          This can be used mor than once to add multiple directories.
+                          May be used more than once to add multiple directories.
 -e, --export-labels       Exports labels to the given text file.
 -O, --origin              Address at which to start assembling code.
 -M, --max-code-size       Limit the size of assembled code to nnnn bytes.